paf-triarii/aws-kubeadm-simple-cluster-training/README.md

  -->

 <!-- PROJECT LOGO -->
-# 📝 AWS EC2 Windows instance provider
+# 📝 # AWS Kubeadm Simple Cluster Training

 <!-- TECNOLOGIES -->
 ![Terraform Badge](https://img.shields.io/badge/Terraform-844FBA?logo=terraform&logoColor=fff&style=flat)
 ![Ansible Badge](https://img.shields.io/badge/Ansible-E00?logo=ansible&logoColor=fff&style=flat)
 ![Docker Badge](https://img.shields.io/badge/Docker-2496ED?logo=docker&logoColor=fff&style=flat)

-This is a simple (but effective) project that allows to quickly set-up windows instances in AWS environment.
+This is a simple (but effective) project that allows to quickly set-up a kubeadm cluster (`single master`) in AWS environment.
 It includes the possibility of creating the VPC, subnet, security groups and more for you.

 You can place it as well in your existing VPC and create the subnet, or place it inside your existing subnet.